ekalavya-cmd/subscription-manager/README.md

 - **Edit a Subscription:**

   1. Find the subscription in the table and click "Edit".
-  2. The page will smoothly scroll to the form, pre-filled with the subscription data.
-  3. Modify any field (e.g., change cost to "1300") and click "Update".
+  2. Modify any field (e.g., change cost to "1300") and click "Update".
-  4. A "Subscription updated successfully!" message will confirm the change.
+  3. A "Subscription updated successfully!" message will confirm the change.
-  5. Click "Cancel" to discard edits.
+  4. Click "Cancel" to discard edits.

 - **Delete a Subscription:**

   1. Locate the subscription and click "Delete".
-  2. The entry will be removed without scrolling the page.
+The entry will be removed from the page.

 - **Filter and Search:**